naraesk/krunner-translator/README.md

 # Translator for KDE KRunner (Plasma 5)

 This is a plugin for Plasma 5 KRunner.
 It's a translator and it translates text.
 Currently [glosbe](https://glosbe.com/), [yandex](https://www.yandex.ru/), [youdao](http://fanyi.youdao.com/) and [Baidu Fanyi](https://fanyi.baidu.com/) are supported.
-The latter two are more friendly to Chinese users.
+Google Translate and Bing are supported via [Translate Shell](https://github.com/soimort/translate-shell).

 ## Packages